This summer we are highlighting former Buckeye student-athletes who have returned to work in the athletics department

 April 9-15.
 2013

-Holly Vargo-Brown is in her fourth season as head coach of the Ohio State Synchronized Swimming program.
-She is just the third coach in the program's 36-year history.
+Holly Vargo-Brown is beginning her seventh season as head coach of the Ohio State Synchronized Swimming program in 2018-19.
+She is just the third coach in the program's 38-year history.

-"I have such great respect for the strong tradition of excellence established within this program by former head coaches Mary Jo Ruggieri and Linda Lichter-Witter," Vargo-Brown said.
-"I am honored to accept the responsibility of leading the next generation of Buckeye synchronized swimmers and remain incredibly grateful for the opportunity Gene Smith and the Ohio State Athletics Department have provided me."
+"I have such great respect for the strong tradition of excellence established within this program by former head coaches Mary Jo Ruggieri and Linda Lichter-Witter," Vargo-Brown said upon her promotion to head coach in 2012.

 Under Vargo-Brown's guidance, Buckeye Paige Ramsey was tabbed the U.S. Collegiate Athlete of the Year, and six swimmers - Chelsea Aton, Lauren Nicholson, Yuliya Maryanko, Paige Ramsey, Katie Spada and Khadija Zanotto - earned U.S. Collegiate All-America laurels.
 Heidi Liou and Aton collected U.S. Collegiate Academic Team honors and were recognized as Big Ten Distinguished Scholars.
 Additionally, 11 Buckeyes were named Ohio State Scholar-Athletes, while Julia Gaylard, Samantha Golomb, Tori Hawes, Kristine Irwin, Paige Wells, Maryanko, Nicholson, Spada, Liou, Aton and Zanotto were Academic All-Big Ten selections.